Dave Wolverton: Life and career

 In the summer of 1998, Dave Wolverton broke the world record for the largest single author book signing which he achieved with A Very Strange Trip, a book he wrote based on a story by L. Ron Hubbard.
 He wrote under his own name at the beginning of his career, changing to the pseudonym David Farland in the mid-1990s with the release of the first Runelords book.
+Wolverton chose the pseudonym in order to have a name more fitting for a Fantasy author and so his physical books would be shelved closer to customers' eye levels in bookstores, rather than on lower shelves as the last name Wolverton had.

-Wolverton worked as an English professor of creative writing at Brigham Young University from 1999–2002, and held writing workshops for aspiring and established writers.
+Wolverton worked as an English professor of creative writing at Brigham Young University from 1999 to 2002, and held writing workshops for aspiring and established writers.
 The creative writing class he taught at BYU was taken over by one of his former students, Brandon Sanderson.
 He taught other writers such as Brandon Mull, Jessica Day George, Eric Flint, Stephenie Meyer, James Dashner, as well as others.

 He worked in the gaming industry and greenlit screenplays in Hollywood.
 In 1998, Wolverton started working part-time at Saffire Studios, helping create video games.
 He was responsible for the concept of "lurkers" in the well-known RTS (Real-time strategy) game Starcraft: Brood War.
 In 2002, he began working as a movie producer and also greenlighted movies.
 He was working on a film adaptation of his Runelords series.

 On January 13, 2022, Wolverton suffered from a fall, resulting in a severe head injury and a hemorrhagic stroke.
 He was on life support until he died early the next morning at the age of 64 in St. George, Utah.
 He was buried in the Tonaquint Cemetery in St. George, Utah.
-At the time of his death he was known to be working on three books: A rewrite of 2012's Nightingale, Runelords: Tale of Tales, and a fourth book in his Ravenspell series titled S.W.A.R.M.
+At the time of his death he was known to be working on three books: A rewrite of 2011's Nightingale, a new Runelords installment titled A Tale of Tales, and a fourth book in his Ravenspell series titled S.W.A.R.M.